The word "materialistic" has some harsh synonyms: Selfish, unprincipled, callous.

 when you are maxing out every credit card on "butter" items

-when you have closets and drawers full of things that you do not even wear
+when you have closets and drawers full of things that you do not even wear or use

 when you buy something purely because it's on sale or by a particular designer